ThorpeJosh/truenas-zfs-unlock/README.md

 ### Shared tags
 * `latest`, `${IMAGE_VERSION}`

-This image uses semver releases with the major version matching the Truenas API version that is used.
+This image uses the [semver](https://semver.org/) format for releases, with this image's major version matching the Truenas API major version in use.

+For example, all `2.*.*` image releases use Truenas API `v2`

 **Avoid using the `latest` tag in production environments.
-Lock the tag to a specific version**
+Lock the tag to a specific version.**

 ### Registries
 The image is published on both [docker.io](https://hub.docker.com/r/thorpejosh/truenas-zfs-unlock) and [ghcr.io](https://github.com/ThorpeJosh/ssh-agent-docker/pkgs/container/truenas-zfs-unlock), and can be pulled with either: